kubedb/docs/docs/guides/mongodb/initialization/gitsync.md

 ## From Public Git Repository

-KubeDB implements a `Redis` Custom Resource Definition (CRD) to define the specification of a Redis database.
+KubeDB implements a `MongoDB` Custom Resource Definition (CRD) to define the specification of a MongoDB database.
-To initialize the database from a public Git repository, you need to specify the required arguments for the `git-sync` sidecar container within the Redis resource specification.
+To initialize the database from a public Git repository, you need to specify the required arguments for the `git-sync` sidecar container within the MongoDB resource specification.
-The following YAML manifest shows an example `Redis` object configured with `git-sync`:
+The following YAML manifest shows an example `MongoDB` object configured with `git-sync`:

 ```yaml
 apiVersion: kubedb.com/v1